getodk/docs/shared-src/docs-tech-guide.rst

             If you get an error here, something went wrong.
             Try running the installer again.
             You may also have to add Python to your Windows search path.
-            You can do this by going to advanced system settings -> Environmental Variables :menuselection:`Advanced System Settings -> Environmental Variables -> Edit System Variables`, then adding the path to the directory containing Python.
+            You can do this by going to :menuselection:`Advanced System Settings -> Environmental Variables -> Edit System Variables`, then adding the path to the directory containing Python.
             If the problem persists, and you can't debug it yourself,